 As most people are way too busy to take the time to write a couple of lines about your business, don’t hesitate to send a follow-up request after a week or two.
 You can even incentivize reviews by offering discount codes in exchange for them.
 This will build that all-important customer retention and loyalty.

-Reviews on sites like Yelp, Trustpilot, and your Google My Business listing can go a long way in improving your brand’s credibility and future sales.
+Reviews on sites like Trustpilot, and your Google Business Profile listing can go a long way in improving your brand’s credibility and future sales.
 Showcase glowing reviews and testimonials on your website’s home page and social channels.

 Also, don’t be discouraged by negative reviews – they make your brand more authentic.
 Use them as an opportunity to improve your offerings and show that you care about your customers’ opinions.